-- Intra-tumoral IL-12 RheoSwitch® programs: - Early data is expected in the fourth quarter of 2015 for our Phase 1/2 study in Breast Cancer with standard of care. - Early data is expected in the fourth quarter of 2015 for our Phase 1 study of Glioblastoma multiforme (GBM). - CAR-T programs: - We expect to start Phase 1 study of next-generation CD19 CARs in 2015. - We expect to seek approval for a Phase 1 study of next-generation CAR with a controllable cytokine in 2016 - We expect to seek approval for a CAR for myeloid malignancies in the first half of 2016. - We expect interim data on Phase 1 CARs studies in advanced leukemia and lymphomas in the fourth quarter of 2015. - We expect to initiate CAR-T cell studies for myeloid malignancies and solid tumors in 2016. - We expect initiate TCR-modified T cell studies in 2016 - We expect to initiate allogeneic, off-the-shelf T-cell studies in 2016.
+- Intra-tumoral IL-12 RheoSwitch® programs: - Early data is expected in the fourth quarter of 2015 for our Phase 1/2 study in Breast Cancer with standard of care. - Early data is expected in the fourth quarter of 2015 for our Phase 1 study of Glioblastoma multiforme, or GBM. - CAR-T programs: - We expect to start a Phase 1 study of next-generation CD19 CARs in 2015. - We expect to seek approval for a Phase 1 study of next-generation CAR with a controllable cytokine in 2016 - We expect to seek approval for a CAR for myeloid malignancies in the first half of 2016. - We expect interim data on Phase 1 CARs studies in advanced leukemia and lymphomas in the fourth quarter of 2015. - We expect to initiate CAR-T cell preclinical studies for myeloid malignancies and solid tumors in 2016. - We expect to initiate TCR-modified T cell preclinical studies in 2016. - We expect to initiate preclinical studies of allogeneic, off-the-shelf T-cell studies in 2016. - We expect to initiate preclinical studies of NK cell therapy in 2016. - We expect to initiate preclinical studies of GvHD therapies in 2016.